Averylamp/Mosie/README.md

 Contributers:

-Avery Lamp, Cesar de Cal, Isaiah Turner, Sarah Greisdorf
+Avery Lamp, Cesare de Cal, Isaiah Turner, Sarah Greisdorf

 If you would like to see more things that I (Avery Lamp) has made, check out my: